wasabipesto/themis/README.md

   - There are a few Python scripts I use for development in the `scripts` folder.
 If you want to use these, ensure you have `uv` [installed](https://docs.astral.sh/uv/getting-started/installation/).
   - When testing API responses I use `jq` for filtering and general formatting.
 You can get that [here](https://jqlang.org/download/).
   - A couple scripts for debugging are written with `rust-script`.
 Installation instructions are [here](https://rust-script.org/#installation).
+  - Some admin tools lean on an `ollama` API endpoint for extracting keywords, generating slugs, and more.
+You can find installation instructions [here](https://ollama.com/download).
+By default it expects that the service will be started and available on localhost.

 ## Step 1.
 Downloading API data to disk